-A popular approach to dealing with missing data is to use a technique called imputation, which seeks to guess the value of the missing data.
+A popular approach to handling missing data is imputation, which estimates the value of missing data.

 Click here for more information on when to use imputation.